 Chassis Intrusion Pin Definitions (JL1)

 Pin# Definition

 1 Intrusion Input

 2 Ground

 Chassis Intrusion

-A Chassis Intrusion header is located at JL1 on the motherboard.
+A Chassis Intrusion header (JL1) is located next to SATA Port1 on the motherboard.
 Attach the appropriate cable from the chassis to inform you of a chassis intrusion when the chassis is opened.